Charlie Barker (footballer): Charlton Athletic

 Barker made his senior debut for Charlton on 1 September 2020 in a 2–1 EFL Trophy defeat to AFC Wimbledon.
 In response to Barker's senior Charlton debut, manager Lee Bowyer said "I thought young Barker was outstanding, outstanding.
-He didn’t put a foot wrong all night, in possession and out of possession".
+He didn't put a foot wrong all night, in possession and out of possession".

 In his second senior appearance, an EFL Cup tie against Swindon Town, he scored his first senior goal as his side won 3–1.

+On 13 May 2023, it was announced that Barker would leave the club when his contract expired in June.

 Wealdstone (loan)

 On 24 September 2021, Barker joined non-league Wealdstone on a month's youth loan.
 He made his debut in a 1–0 away win against Kings Lynn Town, and would go on to make three appearances for the club.

 Hemel Hempstead Town (loan)

 On 1 September 2022, Barker joined Hemel Hempstead Town on loan until 1 January 2023.

 On 28 October 2022, it was announced that Barker had been recalled early by Charlton Athletic.